aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 > AsyncResult<Conversion.Conversion> GetConversion(string id)
 > ```

-Gets a current status of long-time conversion operation started previously by  *ConvertAsync* method.
+Gets a current status of long-time conversion operation started previously by the *ConvertAsync* method.